dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 Streaming requests:

 * Require HTTPS protocol and don't work on HTTP/1.x.
 * Include a body but not a `Content-Length` header.
-[CORS](xref:security/cors) is required, and CORS preflight request is always issued.
+[CORS](xref:security/cors) is required, and a CORS preflight request is always issued.

 For more information on file uploads with an <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component, see <xref:blazor/file-uploads#file-size-read-and-upload-limits> and the example at [Upload files to a server with client-side rendering (CSR)](xref:blazor/file-uploads#upload-files-to-a-server-with-client-side-rendering-csr).